List of songs in Guitar Hero: Aerosmith: Main setlist

 The primary single player mode is the Career Mode, in which the player works through 31 songs divided into six sequential tiers as listed below, each representing a different chapter and at a different location during Aerosmith's career and reflecting an increasing difficulty in the songs.
 In Guitar Hero: Aerosmith, the first two songs of each tier, representing opening acts, must be successfully completed before two Aerosmith or Joe Perry songs are presented.
 Once these are complete, the player then must complete (or turn down) the Encore song before they can move onto the next tier.
 The tiers are arranged as to follow Aerosmith's rise to success, starting at their first performance at Mendon-Upton Nipmuc Regional High School, up through their performance at the Super Bowl XXXV halftime show and their induction into the Rock and Roll Hall of Fame.
 The last tier features an additional Boss Battle against Joe Perry.
 In addition to the 31 main songs, ten additional songs can be unlocked from "The Vault" using in-game money earned during Career Mode.
 Once songs have been unlocked in Career Mode or from "The Vault", the player may then play these songs at any time in Quickplay mode, play co-operatively with another player performing the bass or rhythm guitar line, or compete in head-to-head battles offline or online.
 There is no Co-op Career Mode as was present in Guitar Hero III: Legends of Rock.

 While tracks from Deep Purple and The White Stripes were initially reported to be in the game, they are not in the final setlist.
-There are no plans to offer the tracks from the game as downloadable content for Guitar Hero III or Guitar Hero World Tour.
-However, "Rag Doll", "Love in an Elevator" and "Livin' on the Edge" will be released as full band DLC for Guitar Hero 5 on 18 May.
+There were no plans to offer the tracks from the game as downloadable content for Guitar Hero III or Guitar Hero World Tour.
+However, "Rag Doll", "Love in an Elevator" and "Livin' on the Edge" were later released as full band DLC for Guitar Hero 5 on 18 May.

 All Aerosmith and Joe Perry songs in the game are master recordings as marked in the table below; in the case of four Aerosmith songs, these were specifically re-recorded for the game due to the lack of existing master recordings.
 All but four of the "opening acts" are also master recordings; in the case of the other four songs, these are cover versions performed either by WaveGroup Sound or Steve Ouimette.
 The year column in the table reflects the year the song was recorded as stated in the game.